ParallelMaths/parallel/pages/10-17-monkey-magic.md

 :::

 ::: problem id=1_2 marks=3
 __1.2__ James performed the trick with 10 cards (labelled 1 to 10).
-What would number would you end up with (the sum of the difference for each pair) if you performed the trick with only 8 cards (labelled 1 to 8)?
+What number would you end up with (the sum of the difference for each pair) if you performed the trick with only 8 cards (labelled 1 to 8)?

 <input solution="16"/>